paulz/self-hosted-runner-example/README.md

-# self-hosted-runner-example

-Example iOS app with self-hosted runner
+# Example Xcode project with self-hosted runner

 ### What is self-hosted runner